Sugar and Spice and Everything Nice

 NOTE: I’ve gotten a lot of questions about the glass spray bottle in the picture above.
 I got it on Zulily and it is sometimes in stock but can be hard to find.
 I also recently tried this glass spray bottle and like it better since it can spray a fine mist or a thicker spray.
 Another option is to use an old apple cider vinegar bottle and just replace the top with a regular spray bottle top.

-Pour the hot water in to the glass spray bottle.
+- Pour the hot water into a glass spray bottle.

 TIP: For easy morning hair, braid dry hair in to a french braid (or french braid pigtails) at night and spray with this spray.
 In the morning, use dry shampoo if needed and unbraid hair.
 Re-spray and scrunch for all-day texture and waves.